markskylarkxx/mobile-facial-recognition-sdk/ReadMe.md

 This is a critical file that tells CMake how to build the entire project, including the core library and any platform-specific C++ components.

+run with this command inside the build folder:
+./tests/face_detection_test --video